★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 If any of these are true, treat it as urgent:

 Waiting turns a repair into a bigger job.
 Not because roofers are “upselling,” but because wet timber and plaster do not improve with time.
+If the ceiling is sagging or water is running near your lights, it is worth getting an emergency roofer out the same day rather than holding on until the next dry spell.

 Why you should not ignore a ceiling leak